Row Forms

 - adding custom buttons

-- providing a Primary Key value (useful when accessing the Add Row Form)
+- providing a Primary Key value (useful when accessing the Create Row Form)

 - disabling inline editing - so that all editing has to use the Form